EddyVerbruggen/nativescript-bluetooth-demo/README.md

 $ tns run android
 ```

-Don't use an emulator as you can only test Bluetooth connectivity with a real device.
+Don't use an emulator as you can only test Bluetooth connectivity on a real device.